department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Medical records showing stating that you have one or more of the 8 illnesses on the presumptive conditions list (see above)

 **You can apply in 1 of 3 ways:**
-- Apply online at eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).
+- [Apply online at eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).
 Be sure to note that you’re applying for one or more of the presumed Camp Lejeune illnesses, and attach evidence (like a doctor’s report or medical test results), **or**
 - [Get help from an accredited representative, like a Veterans Service Officer (VSO)](https://www.vets.gov/disability-benefits/apply/help/), **or**
 - [Get help at a VA regional benefit office](https://www.vets.gov/facilities/)